chasingbob/squeezenet-keras/README.md

 #SqueezeNet Keras Dogs vs. Cats demo

-I'm supprised SqueezeNet has generated so little hype in the media - it promises AlexNet accuracy with 50x fewer parameters.
+I'm surprised **SqueezeNet** has generated so little hype in the media - it promises **AlexNet** accuracy with 50x fewer parameters.
 That is exciting, right?
 Let's put it to the test.

 For the demo I used the Keras implementation of the Kaggle Dogs vs. Cats dataset as base.
 I didn't spent much time fine tuning the hyper parameters and have intiuitively gone for a SGD optimizer with a small learning rate.
 As can be seen from the graph below training progressed steadily before the training accuracy seperates